Server-Side Rendering

 Styles flash on page load (FOUC)

-The TastyRegistry or tastyMiddleware is missing.
-Ensure your layout wraps the app with TastyRegistry (Next.js) or the middleware is registered (Astro).
+The TastyRegistry or tastyIntegration is missing.
+Ensure your layout wraps the app with TastyRegistry (Next.js) or that tastyIntegration() is in your Astro config (or tastyMiddleware() is registered manually).

 Hydration mismatch warnings